iwarapter/terraform-provider-pingfederate/docs/resources/extended_properties.md

 page_title: "pingfederate_extended_properties Resource - terraform-provider-pingfederate"
 subcategory: ""
 description: |-
-  Manages the PingFederate instance server settings.
+  Manages the PingFederate instance extended properties.
   -> This resource manages a singleton within PingFederate and as such you should ONLY ever declare one of this resource type.
 Deleting this resource simply stops tracking changes.
+  !> This resource cannot be used together with pingfederate_oauth_client_settings as both API's configure the same client metadata.
 ---

 # pingfederate_extended_properties (Resource)

-Manages the PingFederate instance server settings.
+Manages the PingFederate instance extended properties.

 -> This resource manages a singleton within PingFederate and as such you should ONLY ever declare one of this resource type.
 Deleting this resource simply stops tracking changes.

+!> This resource cannot be used together with `pingfederate_oauth_client_settings` as both API's configure the same client metadata.

 ## Example Usage